Tito31139/RosGhost2025/README.md

 ---

 ## 📂 Repository Contents
-- `models/` — 3D modeled files for robot assembly.
+- `models/` — Files related to robot assembly (if any).
 - `other/` — Additional files such as operation processes and execution details.
-- `schemes/` — Schematic diagrams in PNG format illustrating electronic components and their connections.
+- `schemes/` — Schematic diagrams illustrating electronic components and their connections.
 - `scr/` — Source code for the control software.
 - `t-photos/` — Two photos of the team: an official one and a funny one.
 - `v-photos/` — Six photos of the vehicle from different angles.